sanjanapanwar91/etherscan-clone/README.md

 # Overview

-This README provides an overview an Etherscan-clone, a blockchain explorer for Ethereum.
+This README provides an overview of an Etherscan-clone, a blockchain explorer for Ethereum.
 A blockchain explorer allows users to search, view, and analyze transactions, blocks, and other data on the Ethereum blockchain.

 # Features